software/hoardy-web/./extension/page/help.org

 before you collected or discarded everything from in_limbo or Hoardy-Web has successfully archived everything from its archiving queue.

-Note however, that even with stashing enabled Hoardy-Web will skip disk IO whenever possible: e.g., if both Archive 'collected' reqres by and Archive 'collected' reqres by > ... submitting them via 'HTTP' options discussed below are enabled, Hoardy-Web will first try to archive each new collected reqres straight from memory to the archiving server and only if that process fails will it attempt stashing them to local storage instead.
+Note however, that even with stashing enabled Hoardy-Web will skip disk IO whenever possible: e.g., if both Archive 'collected' reqres and Submit dumps via 'HTTP' options discussed below are enabled, Hoardy-Web will first try to archive each new collected reqres straight from memory to the archiving server and only if that process fails will it attempt stashing them to local storage instead.

 Meaning that